LSTclock: sidereal time clock

 When the "Choose location from Map" button is tapped, the "Choose Location" sheet shows up.

-Once the "Add" button in the "New Location" sheet is tapped, the specified location is added to the location list.
-By tapping the "Done" button in the "Edit Location" sheet, the name and/or longitude of the existing location are modified.
-If the "Cancel" button is tapped (or the sheet is swiped down), the sheet is closed and the location list is left unchanged.
+Once the "Add" button (✓) in the "New Location" sheet is tapped, the specified location is added to the location list.
+By tapping the "Done" button (✓) in the "Edit Location" sheet, the name and/or longitude of the existing location are modified.
+If the "Cancel" button (✕) is tapped (or the sheet is swiped down), the sheet is closed and the location list is left unchanged.

 Search Results sheet

 This sheet is to pick a location from the results of a "Search" action in the "New/Edit Location" sheet.
 The search results are presented as a list and you can choose one by tapping the row.
 On top or left (depending on the device size and orientation) of the list, the chosen location is shown as a pin on the map.
+The map type can be switched between the standard one and the satellite view by using the selector at the top of the map.

 Choose Location sheet